staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 The topic gets even more complicated in case you are building a tool, library or a framework as you usually need to support multiple PHP version for a longer time.
-You also need to handle phasing out and adding support for new PHP versions to your compatibility matrix over and over, which means you constantly need to question like:
+You also need to handle phasing out and adding support for new PHP versions to your compatibility matrix over and over, which means you constantly need to answer questions like:
 - which code is going to be dead because of a min-php version raise?
 - which code needs adjustments to support a new PHP version?